Joe-mama131/Billy-Clicker-News/README.md

 UPDATE 1.21

-edited acheivements and the acheivement popout
+edited achievements and the achievement popout

 fixed a bug where the achievement popout would be crazy O_O

 UPDATE 1.3

+MAJOR CHANGES

 Added saving + loading